ShivanshRakesh/prisoners-dilemma/README.md

 # Prisoner's Dilemma
-A simulation of Prisoner's Dilemma for my Philosophy Project.
+A modified simulation of Prisoner's Dilemma for my Philosophy Project.

 Deployed at: https://prisoner-dilemma.herokuapp.com